 Her refit and refurbishment, part of the fleetwide Royal Caribbean amplification program, will last 63 days and will see a number of upgrades made to the ship.

-To start with, she’ll get the trio of waterslides, and the Ultimate Abyss – the tallest slide at sea, which debuted aboard Symphony of the Seas, along with Royal Caribbean’s first ever barbecue concept, Portside BBQ, and dedicated karaoke venue Spotlight Karaoke.
+To start with, she’ll get the trio of waterslides, and the Ultimate Abyss – the tallest slide at sea, which debuted aboard Harmony of the Seas, along with Royal Caribbean’s first ever barbecue concept, Portside BBQ, and dedicated karaoke venue Spotlight Karaoke.

 The Pool and Sports Zone will also be transformed, with “new ways to relax, celebrate or plunge into adventure” according to Royal Caribbean.
 Namely, the Ultimate Abyss, a 10-story slide (the tallest at sea) will be introduced, along with The Perfect Storm, an action-packed trio of multistory waterslides known as Typhoon, Cyclone and Supercell.